Shattered (1991 film): Plot

 Dan receives a phone call from Jenny imploring him to see her, but when Dan arrives, he finds Jenny dead.
 He is confronted at gunpoint by Gus, who followed him, thinking Dan must have murdered Stanton.
 Pleading for his life, Dan convinces Gus to visit the shipwreck, where they find a chemical storage container.
 Dan dredges up a body of a man who looks exactly like himself.
 Dan realizes he is not Dan Merrick at all; he is actually Jack Stanton.

 In a flashback, it is revealed that an abusive Dan confronted his wife Judith with evidence of her infidelity.
 She called for help and Jack raced to her home, arriving too late to prevent her from shooting her husband in the head.
 Jack wanted to go to the police, but Judith convinced him to cover up the murder and hide Dan's body.
 After doing so, Jack told Judith he wanted out of the relationship.
 This angered and distracted Judith, who crashed the car.

 Judith had banked on the chemical dissolving Dan's body, but because it was actually formaldehyde, she had preserved it.
 Gus is shot by Judith and falls into the water.
 Judith forces Jack to leave with her.
 She drives erratically down the same stretch of road from the night of the accident, confessing to the murder of Jenny, saying she had figured everything out and had to be killed.

 She hid the facts from Jack so he would have plausible deniability.
 After the crash, she told the plastic surgeons that the man she was with was her husband Dan.
 Distracted by a police helicopter, Judith loses control of the gun, and Jack grabs it, demanding she stop the car.
-Judith decides to kill them in a murder-suicide car crash, but to her shock, Jack immediately rolls out at the last second, and a horrified Judith ends up plummeting to her death herself.
+Judith decides to kill them in a murder-suicide car crash, but to her shock, Jack immediately rolls out at the last second, and a horrified Judith ends up plummeting to her death.

 The police helicopter lands, and an injured Gus Klein emerges.
 Gus survived his plunge into the water after being shot thanks to his asthma inhaler.
 The two board the helicopter, with Gus referring to Jack as Dan, presumably securing Merrick's fortune for him.
 The helicopter lifts off, flying over the burning car at the bottom of the cliff before flying away towards San Francisco.